 2. A larger downpayment requires buyers to borrow less money which then equals a lower monthly payment.

 3. Putting 20% down automatically gives us more equity in our home.
 More equity could make it easier to refinance later, should we want to do so.

 So, we confirmed that our goal is to save enough money for a 20% downpayment.
 Now we needed to calculate how much money that 20% would actually require.
 To do so, we used this handy worksheet from Dave Ramsey’s website.

 After about ten minutes and some simple math, we had our downpayment savings goal.

 “Whoa, that’s a lot of money,” I murmured.
 My head bent over the worksheet on the desk while my detail-challenged brain tried to absorb the naked reality of the five-digit number.
 The space heater rattled, filling the silence between us as we both stared at the number.

 “Yah, it is,” Andy replied.
 He stretched his long, lanky arms and shook out the chill in the air.
 “We will probably get some wind falls in the next couple of months- tax refund, cashed out vacation time.
 Plus, we’ll see what my first pay check at the new job looks like.”
 I breathed in.
 Even with those extra money sources, I don’t know how we could get to the number on the page.
 I sighed, folded the worksheet and slid it into my prayer journal.

 So, our sprint to our 20% downpayment now looks like a marathon.
 The 400 meters has become 26.2 miles.
 It’s time to lace up the running shoes, buckle down our budget and chase after our audacious savings goal.

 The worksheet above came from a series of emails about buying a home that I signed up to receive from Dave Ramsey’s team.
-I recommend visiting Ramsey’s website often as it provides lots of saving and budgeting information, such as how to calculate how much of a mortgage you can afford.
+Click here to sign up for the five-day email series that is chockfull of tips to save for a down payment.